Here’s a look at the life of US Representative John Lewis (D-Ga.), a civil rights leader.

 1988 - Lewis’ memoir, “Walking with the Wind: A Memoir of the Movement,” is published.

-March 7, 2004 - The John R. Lewis Monument is unveiled in Selma at the foot of the Edmund Pettus Bridge to commemorate the events of Bloody Sunday.
+March 7, 2004 - The John R. Lewis Monument is unveiled in Selma, Alabama, at the foot of the Edmund Pettus Bridge to commemorate the events of Bloody Sunday.

 April 27, 2009 - Arrested outside the Embassy of Sudan, where he is protesting the obstruction of aid to refugees in Darfur.

-February 15, 2011 - Is awarded the Presidential Medal of Freedom.
+February 15, 2011 - President Barack Obama awards Lewis the Presidential Medal of Freedom.